ghy99/DataVerse/src/ckanext-datasetform/README.md

         '''
         I added a portion at line 383, where i retrieved the current existing group list and passed it in as groupList.
         This is for the package form that will display all the groups that user will want to add the current dataset into.
         '''

     class CreateResourceView(MethodView):
     '''
+    This is not being used.
+I could not overwrite the original with this as it gave me some issues about being unable to overwrite existing URL points.

     This class is supposed to overwrite the resource form creation portion, but it is not being called.
 What it is supposed to do is:

         Store the uploaded files from the resource form in the folder path `/var/lib/ckan/default`.